mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Before sending code to your teammate, read it yourself.
 Don't just check for mistakes &mdash; imagine reading the code for the first time.
 What might confuse you?

 I find it helpful to take a break between writing my code and reviewing it.
-People often fire off their changes at the end of the day, but that's when you're least likely to spot your mistakes.
-Wait until morning, and look at it with fresh eyes before handing a changelist over to your teammate.
+People often fire off their changes at the end of the day, but that's when you're most likely to overlook careless errors.
+Wait until morning, and look at the changelist with fresh eyes before handing it over to your teammate.

 {{<img src="what-idiot.jpg" alt="First panel: Dog reads changelist and asks 'What idiot wrote this?'
 Second panel: PR title is 'Sync cron jobs to lunar cycle' with description 'I've added this sync logic to ensure that nature is in harmony with our ETL pipeline.
 Dictated but not read' signed by the same Dog from the first panel.
 Third panel: Dog is grimacing.">}}

 Adopt your reviewer's environment as much as possible.
 Use the same diff view that they'll see.
-It's easier to catch careless errors in a diff view than in your regular source editor.
+It's easier to catch dumb mistakes in a diff view than in your regular source editor.

 Don't expect yourself to be perfect.
 Inevitably, you'll send out a changelist with debugging code that you forgot to delete or a stray file you meant to exclude.
 These mistakes aren't the end of the world, but they're worth tracking.
 Pay attention to your patterns of error, and think about creating systems to prevent them.
 If they happen too frequently, it signals to your reviewer that you don't value their time.